Hungarian PM sees shift to illiberal Christian democracy in 2019 European vote

 Orban accuses Soros of promoting mass immigration to undermine Europe’s Christian culture.
 Soros denies this.

-Orban has built warm relations with Russia, which is building a nuclear plant in Hungary, and repeatedly criticized EU sanctions against Russia imposed after its annexation of Ukraine’s Crimea region in 2014.
+Orban has also built warm relations with Russia, which is building a nuclear plant in Hungary, and repeatedly criticized EU sanctions against Russia imposed after its annexation of Ukraine’s Crimea region in 2014.

-“The EU conducts a primitive policy with relation to Russia today, a policy of sanctions that cites a security threat,” Orban said in his speech.

-On Russia, he said, the EU should differentiate among EU states by - with NATO help - granting extra security guarantees to Poland and Baltic states that feel menaced by Moscow, while allowing others like Hungary to trade freely with Russia.

 Reporting by Krisztina Than and Sandor Peto; Editing by Mark Heinrich